 - Ask to see proof of worker’s compensation, liability and roofers’ insurance.

 - Check the contractor’s references, and if you can, visit some work sites.

 - Read the contract before signing.
 Make sure that the contractor is obligated to restore the roof to its original condition.

 - Request that the warranty be in writing.

 - Ask to see receipts for the materials purchased for your home, and check to be sure that the receipt shows “Paid”.

 - Obtain invoices and/or receipts for the payments you have made.

 All Weather Tite recently expanded into the Naples, FL area, and now has all the proper licenses to provide roofing services in the State of Florida.
 With All Weather Tite, a GAF-ELK Master Elite® Weather Stopper® Roofing Contractor, you can be assured that your weather-damaged roof will be repaired or replaced properly.
 All Weather Tite uses quality GAF roofing materials and CertainTeed siding for your home’s exterior, whether in Massachusetts or in Florida.
-Contact us in Massachusetts or in Florida for a free inspection.
+Contact us in Port Charlotte, Florida for a free roof inspection.